tewidis/GIOS/markdown/virtualization.md

     * Bare Metal/Hypervisor (type 1)
         + VMM (hypervisor) manages all hardware resources and supports execution of VMs
-        + Priveled, service VM to deal with devices (and other configuration and management tasks)
+        + Priveleged, service VM to deal with devices (and other configuration and management tasks)
         + Xen (open source of Citrix XenServer)
             - VMs are referred to as domains
             - dom0 is priveleged domain